romunov/secr_resources/README.md

 This will hopefully grow to a comprehensive resources reference to anyone who is thinking of entering the realm of SECR or has already been assimilated.
 Some paper may not be explicitly mark-recapture oriented, but dwell in the same relm.

 # Books
-Royle, J. A., Chandler, R. B., Sollmann, R., Gardner, B. (2013) Spatial mark-recapture Academic press (ISBN: 9780124059399) ([Bookdepository](http://www.bookdepository.com/Spatial-Capture-Recapture-J-Andrew-Royle-Richard-B-Chandler-Rahel-Sollmann-Beth-Gardner/9780124059399?ref=grid-view))
+Royle, J. A., Chandler, R. B., Sollmann, R., Gardner, B. (2013). **Spatial mark-recapture**.
+Academic press (ISBN: 9780124059399) ([Bookdepository](http://www.bookdepository.com/Spatial-Capture-Recapture-J-Andrew-Royle-Richard-B-Chandler-Rahel-Sollmann-Beth-Gardner/9780124059399?ref=grid-view))

+Williams, B., Nichols, J., & Conroy, M. (2002). **Analysis and management of animal populations.
+Modeling, estimation, and decision making**.
+Academic press.
+Retrieved from http://www.elsevier.com/books/analysis-and-management-of-animal-populations/williams/978-0-12-754406-9

 # R resources
 Efford, M. G. (2015). **secr: Spatially explicit capture-recapture models**.
 R package version 2.10.0. http://CRAN.R-project.org/package=secr